MuhammadFathurNurRizky/MuhammadFathurNurRizky/README.md

 I Learned all my skills self taught.
 So if you want to hire me, you better think twice (hahahaha).

 # 4. My Focus
-after javascript on the way phyton and django.
+after javascript on the way python and django.

 # 5. My quote
 There's no clean code